tnaccarato/Poised-PMS/README.md

 If the user enters 'a', allow the user to enter new details about a project.
 The user is asked for the following:

--Project number
+- Project number
--Project name
+- Project name
--What type of building is being designed?
+- What type of building is being designed?
 E.g. House, apartment block or store, etc
--The physical address for the project
+- The physical address for the project
--ERF number
+- ERF number
--The total fee being charged for the project
+- The total fee being charged for the project
--The total amount paid to date
+- The total amount paid to date
--Deadline for the project
+- Deadline for the project
--The name, telephone number, email address and physical address of the architect for the project
+- The name, telephone number, email address and physical address of the architect for the project
--The name, telephone number, email address and physical address of the contractor for the project
+- The name, telephone number, email address and physical address of the contractor for the project
--The name, telephone number, email address and physical address of the customer for the project
+- The name, telephone number, email address and physical address of the customer for the project

 ### View All Projects